-This week my younger sister had some dental work done (the poor little thing!) and is on a liquid-only diet for a few weeks.
-When I heard she was living on yoghurt and mashed potatoes, I offered to cook her some soup – isn’t homemade soup so comforting?
-(Okay, and the big sister in me wanted to sneak some vegies into her diet.
-But to be fair, at her age (20) I was living off McDonalds and vodka Red Bulls, so no judgement)
+This week my younger sister had some dental work done and she’s now on a liquid-only diet for a few weeks (!).
+When I heard she was living on yoghurt and mashed potatoes, I offered to cook her some soup – much more comforting, and yes the big sister in me wanted to sneak some vegies into her diet.
+(To be fair, at her age (20) I was living off McDonalds and vodka Red Bulls, so no judgement.)

 Makes 6 serves (1½ cups each)

 1 head of cauliflower

 1 litre stock (e.g. bone broth, chicken stock or vegetable stock)

 2 teaspoons minced garlic